tandrewnichols/vim-rumrunner/README.md

   Report the status of Rumrunner ("active" or "suspended") when it changes.

-- g:rumrunner_blacklist (Default: [])
+- g:rumrunner_ignorelist (Default: [])

-  The actual blacklist of patterns and functions used to determine whether a file is ignored.
+  The actual ignorelist of patterns and functions used to determine whether a file is ignored.
 This is exposed publicly because calling `rum#ignore` has to be loaded so you'd have to call it in an `after/plugins` script.
 If you don't want to mess with that, you can just set the initial list to something else.

 ## Fun Facts

 Rumrunner (and derivatives) is the only word in the English language with "mru" in it in order.
 Hence the name.
 You can imagine how excited I was when I found that out.
-But I also just like the imagery of a pirate doing work behind the scenes to make sure you've always got what you need.
+But I also just like the imagery of a pirate managing the store of rum in secret.

 ## Contributing